mwojnars/hypertag/README.md

             td
                @ info           # inline form can be used, as well:  td @ info

-and then apply this hypertag to a non-empty _actual body_ which will be passed in a structural form via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:
+This special attribute (here, `info`; an arbitrary name can be chosen) will hold the _actual body_ of hypertag's occurrence and will pass it in a structured form of the Hypertag's native Document Object Model (DOM), so that all rich contents and formatting are preserved:

     table
         tableRow 'Porsche' '200,000'